If you have an online dropshipping store, your pricing strategy is definitely something that you should think about.

 - Marketing costs

 Once you’ve gathered all your expenses, calculating your profit is easy.
 However, keeping track of all your expenses can be a struggle.
-You can also use a profit tracker app to calculate your profits, but that’s a topic for another time!
+You can also use a profit tracker app to calculate your profits, which you can learn more about here!

 What is a good profit margin when dropshipping?